hsh2001/apple-dark-mode/README.en.md

 #### JavaScript
-In JavaScript, you have to borrow mediaquery of CSS and check it.
-Because CSS depends on mediaquery, compatibility is decided in accordance with support status of `prefers-color-scheme` mediaquery.
+In JavaScript, after referencing the media query of the CSS, you check out whether or not the device of users is supporting the `prefers-color-cheme` media query, determining compatibility of the device

 ```javascript
 const darkModeMeidaQuery = window.matchMedia('(prefers-color-scheme: dark)');